sysgears/spinjs/README.md

 npm run watch
 ```

 SpinJS will [build your project for development] and launch it in the webpack `watch` mode.
 You can start changing your
 project code, and the bundle will be automatically reloaded using the Hot Module Replacement plugin.

 ## SpinJS Documentation

-You can follow to the [documentation] to learn more about Spin.
+You can follow to the [documentation] to learn more about SpinJS.

 ## Community Support